pojntfx/networked-linux-memsync/docs/main.md

 #### Making Arbitrary File Formats Streamable

 In addition to making databases streamable, r3map can also be used to access files in formats that usually don't support being accessed before they are fully available locally possible.
 One such format is MP4; usually, if a user downloads a MP4 file, they can't start playback before the file is available locally completely.
-This is because MP4 typically stores metadata at the end of the file:
+This is because MP4 typically stores metadata at the end of the file.

-TODO: Add graphic with MP4 metadata

 The reason for this being stored at the end is usually that the parameters required for this metadata requires encoding the video first.
 This results in a scenario where, assuming that the file is downloaded from the first to the last offset, the client needs to wait for the file to be completely accessible locally before playing it.
-While MP4 and other formats supports ways to encode such metadata in the beginning or once every few chunks in order to make them streamable, this is not the case for already existing files and comes with other tradeoffs.
-By using r3map however, the pull heuristic function can be used to immediately pre-fetch the metadata; the rest of the chunks can then be fetched either by using the background pull system and/or ad-hoc as they are being accessed.
+While MP4 and other formats supports ways to encode such metadata in the beginning or once every few chunks in order to make them streamable, this is not the case for many already existing files and comes with other tradeoffs[@adobe2020mp4atom].

+By using r3map however, the pull heuristic function can be used to immediately pre-fetch the metadata, independently of where it is placed; the rest of the chunks can then be fetched either by using the background pull system and/or ad-hoc as they are being accessed.
 Similarly to the approach used to stream in remote databases, this does not require any changes to the media player being used, since the block device providing the resource can simply be mounted as a file system and thus be used transparently.

 #### Streaming App and Game Assets